Office of Legal Immigration

 • Cash match must be applied to the project and must be spent within the grant agreement dates of the project.

-• Match from equipment or supplies donation or discount must include documentation to support valuation of the donated/discounted item(s) at the time of use for the project.
+• Match from donation or discount must include documentation to support valuation of the donated/discounted item(s) at the time of use for the project.
 The match contributor must describe the item(s), state the value, and explain how the value was determined.
 The match contributor must sign and date the document containing this information.
 Note: If the match contributor is unwilling to provide this information, the requestor will contact the Division for assistance in determining an alternate method.

 • Documentation of in-kind match must include a description of the process for determining the value of the services.

 • If in-kind personal service is provided on a fixed contract amount, the documentation must include the services to be provided, the name of individual(s) providing the services and the time period in which the services are to be provided.
+A copy of the contract may be requested.

 • If the in-kind personal service is provided based on an hourly amount, the documentation must include a description of the services provided, the name of individual(s) providing the in-kind personal services, the hourly rate for the service and a time sheet with an hourly log reflecting the time services were provided.